remy/nodemon/faq.md

 ```

 This will leave the STDIN to your application rather than listening for the `rs` command to restart.

+# Strange/failing behaviour starting the (node-based) executable

+By default, nodemon will try to fork your node scripts ([background reading](https://github.com/remy/nodemon/issues/1025)), however, there are some edge cases where that won't suit your needs.
+Most of the time the default configuration should be fine, but if you want to force nodemon to spawn your node process, use the `--spawn` option.

 # My script arguments are being taken by nodemon